AlexMercedCoder/tutorialblog/content/blog/2025/2025-09-2026-guide-to-data-lakehouses.md

 While formats like Iceberg, Delta, and Hudi advanced the lakehouse by bringing ACID transactions to data lakes, they also introduced operational complexity: JSON manifests, Avro metadata files, separate catalog services, and eventual consistency challenges. **DuckLake** takes a fresh approach by asking a simple question: *what if the entire metadata layer was just stored in a relational database?*

 ### What is DuckLake?
 DuckLake is a new open table format developed by the DuckDB team.
 Its core idea is to **move all catalog and table metadata into a SQL database**, while keeping table data as Parquet files in object storage or local filesystems.
-This means no manifest lists, no Hive Metastore, and no extra catalog API services—just SQL tables that track schemas, snapshots, and file pointers.
+This means no manifest lists, no Hive Metastore, and no extra catalog API services - just SQL tables that track schemas, snapshots, and file pointers.

 ### Architecture
 DuckLake splits the lakehouse into two layers:
-- **Catalog Database:** Any ACID-compliant database (DuckDB, SQLite, Postgres, MySQL, or even MotherDuck) stores all metadata—schemas, table versions, statistics, and transactions.
+- **Catalog Database:** Any ACID-compliant database (DuckDB, SQLite, Postgres, MySQL, or even MotherDuck) stores all metadata - schemas, table versions, statistics, and transactions.
 - **Data Layer:** Standard Parquet files (and optional delete files) stored in directories or S3 buckets hold the actual table data.

 This design yields **fast commits** (a single SQL transaction to update metadata), **strong consistency** (no reliance on eventually consistent file stores), and **simpler operations** (just back up or replicate the metadata DB).
 It also enables advanced features like **multi-table transactions**, **time travel**, and **transactional schema changes** without a complex stack.